nahyukk/sumday/README.md

 npm run build
 ```

-Built with ❤️ for personal productivity tracking.
+Built with ❤️ as a personal productivity tracker & focus trigger